CHEMMAT 121 : Materials Science

 3. Have a basic understanding of strengthening mechanisms: Students will be able to understand how the Al-Cu phase diagram and manipulation by heat treatment can produce high strength aluminium-based alloys.
 They will be able to understand how the Fe-C phase diagram and manipulation by heat treatment can produce a range of steels relevant to engineering applications.
 (Capability 3.1, 3.2 and 4.1)

-5. Identify and describe engineering ceramics: Students will be able to describe the structures of common engineering ceramics and their modes of production and be able to relate structure to mechanical and thermal properties.
-(Capability 3.1, 3.2 and 4.1)
+5. Identify and describe engineering ceramics: Students will be able to describe the structures of common engineering ceramics and basic properties.
+(Capability 3.1 and 3.2)

 8. Recognise and interpret the failure of materials: Students will be able to understand the concepts of ductile, brittle and fast fracture in relation to structure; be able to predict the susceptibility of a material to failure, to carry out simple fracture mechanics analysis in terms of crack size; to understand modes of failure associated with fatigue and creep loading.
 (Capability 3.1, 3.2 and 4.1)